Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Develop an outline for a workplace violence prevention program.

-*Courses specific to federal OH&S legislation and Healthcare as well as the K-12 sector (Violence Prevention Toolkit) are available on request
+*Courses specific to Federal OH&S legislation and Healthcare as well as the K-12 sector (Violence Prevention Toolkit) are available on request

 Cost: $155 per person (+ tax)